Michael Wyckoff: Life and career

-In 2018 Wyckoff composed the score for the Brian Skiba film, Chokehold.
+In 2018, Wyckoff composed the score for the Brian Skiba film, Chokehold.
 In 2018 Wyckoff produced "New Heroes" by Ten with Jon Asher and Shawn Hook, which peaked on Billboard at no. 4, and "Honest" by Key with Jon Asher and Dylan Bernard, which peaked on Billboard at no. 9.

 Also In 2018, his Launchpad work as R!OT was featured in the documentary Pad Culture alongside other electronic artists Madeon, M4SONIC, Nev, Exige, and Kaskobi.
 In 2018 he released his collaboration with DMC world champion Yuto, "Inari", on Oyotodayo Records.
 Inari was featured in the Survios game "Electronauts".

-In 2019 he scored the film Morok.
+In 2019, he scored the film Morok.
 His self titled track "R!OT" was featured in Season 1, episode 2 of Whiskey Cavalier.
 Also in 2019 his R!OT project was signed to Harvey Mason Jr.'s label Hundredup.
-His first EP under the label, "Hopeless", featured Jake Barker and Paula DeAnda.
+His first EP under the label, "Homeless", featured Jake Barker and Paula DeAnda.

 In 2020 he co-scored the Bruce Willis film Hard Kill with Rhyan D'Errico and Jared Forman.
 He also produced the Tao single "Ice Cream" with Ryan Yoo and Fei Yu.
 He co-produced Christina Grimmie's posthumous single "Cry Wolf" with Marcus Grimmie and Jonathan LaMarche.

+In 2022 he wrote the music for Bonelab.